NetBurner 3.5.8

 Time Zone Selection

-• International Time Zones: Complete global time zone database
+• International Time Zones: the rest of the global database

 Note

-Good example of using the global time zone database timezones.h
+Good example of using the global time zone database in timezones.h

 Application Flow